sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 Casting
 -------

-It's often useful to know casting - turning one data type into another
+It's often useful to use casting - turning one data type into another

 The toString() method converts a number to a string.